jamaltaorg/JA-Malta-OIDC-Client/README.md

 ## Features
 The connector has the following available features:
-1. Express Middleware to authenticate a token including a cache that lasts as long as the access-token
+1. Express Middleware to authenticate a token including a cache that lasts as long as the access-token.
+2. Session continuation after login is hit when token expiry
-2. UserInfo cache, to not constantly call the authentication endpoint everytime user info is needed.
+3. UserInfo cache, to not constantly call the authentication endpoint everytime user info is needed.
-3. OpenID Discovery Specs
+4. OpenID Discovery Specs

 #### Assumptions
 Cookie Middleware (such as cookie parser).